newjersey/innovation.nj.gov/content/_projects/business-experience-initiative.md

 order: 1
 ---

 The Business Experience Initiative is a cross-agency effort \- launched as part of the Governor’s 2018 Stronger and Fairer Economic Plan \- to make it easier to start, operate, and grow a business in New Jersey.
-To streamline a fragmented process and deliver a simplified, one-stop digital experience for businesses, OOI has launched several tools including [Business.NJ.gov](https://business.nj.gov/), the Business.NJ.gov [Account](https://navigator.business.nj.gov/), Business.NJ.gov [Live Chat](https://business.nj.gov/), and Business.NJ.gov Updates.
+To streamline a fragmented process and deliver a simplified, one-stop digital experience for businesses, OOI has launched several tools including [Business.NJ.gov](https://business.nj.gov/), the Business.NJ.gov [Account](https://navigator.business.nj.gov/), Business.NJ.gov [Live Chat](https://business.nj.gov/), and [newsletter updates.](https://business.nj.gov/recent)

 ### Challenge